bharath-shanmugasundaram/DocTypeBench/README.md

 ---

-## 4. Model Architecture Categories for Document Type Detection
+## 4. Analysis of Various Architectural Model for Document Type Detection

 Document type detection from scanned images can be approached using different architectural paradigms, each emphasizing a distinct source of information such as **visual layout**, **textual semantics**, or **OCR-driven pipelines**.
 To ensure a structured and unbiased comparison, the evaluated models are grouped into three high-level architecture categories based on their **core design philosophy and input dependencies**.